alecthegeek/GCP-Reference/GCP Notes/Application Development.md

 # Application Development

-Can use various GCP services to run applictions
+Can use various GCP services to run applications

 - Computational Resources
     1. Compute Engine — VM in the cloud